zwily/typus/README.markdown

       form: name, body, created_at, status
       relationship: name, category_id

-NOTE: Upload files only works if you follow <tt>Paperclip</tt> naming conventions.
+NOTE: Upload files only works if you follow `Paperclip` naming conventions.

 In form fields you can add an '*' at the end of the field making that field read-only, this field will be shown in the form but won't be